-It is a kit I bought at a quite long time.
+It is a kit I bought a quite long time.
 This half-track, Neu is now out of production, released from Gunze (former company name of Creos).
-I’ve heard that Gunze and Dragon have been supplying OEM supplies of each other’s products for a long time, is this original Dragon?
+I’ve heard that Gunze and Dragon have been supplying OEM supplies of each other’s products for a long time, is this the original Dragon?
 The attached driver figure is a Dragon taste.

 Plastics are pretty solid and brittle.
 It is easy to lack without elasticity or stickiness.
 I guess this is probably not an aging deterioration, but an original nature.
 When I made Gunze’s Lang before, it was like this.
 It is similar to the plastic of Italeri.

 This Sd.Kfz.250 kit is very easy to make because the parts fit well.
 Should I paint the interior at the same time and bond the top and bottom afterward?
 I was not sure how to install the parts between the driver’s seat and the passenger seat.
 I thought that parts of the top cover as in a box art painting are contained, but it was not.
 If I would like to attach it, I need to make it by myself with tissue paper, etc.

 Until now the parts fitted perfectly, but the upper and lower parts interfered with the various points and the fitting worsened.
 Perhaps distortion was occurring in the first box building.
 After verifying, it may be the reason that the back of the radio, the storage box on the side, the corner of the rifle rack.
 I adjusted in many areas.
 Such polyhedral vehicles always have gaps.
 Recently I can recover smoothly with putty, so I think this half-track will be OK.

 The inside of the rear hatch has about 10 injection pin marks, so I put it in putty and file it.
 One or two marks, I can handle them with only filing, the work is quicker to use putty for so many pin marks.